-A weather app is a nifty tool that predicts your meteorological future, calculated with the strength of radar, algorithms and satellites around the world.
-Today, computerized weather prediction—like moving pictures or flying by plane—is so commonplace that smartphone-users don’t give it a second thought.
-But at mid-century, the idea that you might be able to forecast the weather days or even weeks ahead was a tantalizing prospect.
+A weather app is a nifty tool that predicts your meteorological future, leveraging the strength of satellites, supercomputers, and other modern devices to tell you when to pack an umbrella.
+Today, computerized weather prediction—like moving pictures or seatbelts in cars—is so commonplace that most smartphone users don’t give it a second thought.
+But in the early 20th century, the idea that you might be able to forecast the weather days or even weeks ahead was a tantalizing prospect.

-One of the most important breakthroughs in weather forecasting took place in the spring of 1950, during an experiment at the U.S. Army’s Aberdeen Proving Ground in Maryland.
-For over a month straight, a team of scientists and computer operators worked tirelessly to do something meteorologists had been working toward for nearly a century: predict the weather mathematically.
+One of the most important breakthroughs in weather forecasting took place in the spring of 1950, during an experiment at the Aberdeen Proving Ground, a U.S. Army facility in Maryland.
+For 33 days and nights, a team of scientists and computer technicians worked tirelessly to achieve something that meteorologists had been working toward for decades: predict the weather mathematically.

-This was a long time before the MacBook Air.
-Scientists were using one of the first computers, a finicky, 150-foot machine called ENIAC that had been developed during the recent World War.
-One of the scientists, George Platzman, would later describe a complicated, 16-step process they repeated over and over: six steps for the ENIAC to run their calculations, and 10 steps to input instructions and record output on punch-cards.
+This was well before the age of pocket-sized, or even desktop, computers.
+The team—led by scientists Jule Charney, Ragnar Fjørtoft, John Freeman, George Platzman, and Joseph Smagorinsky—was using one of the world’s first computers: a finicky, 150-foot machine called ENIAC that had been developed during the recent World War.
+Platzman would later describe a complicated, 16-step process they repeated over and over: six steps for the ENIAC to run their calculations, and 10 steps to input instructions and record output on punch-cards.
 Minor errors forced them to redo hours—sometimes days—of work.
 In one tense moment, a computer operator’s thumb got caught in the machinery, temporarily halting operations.

-But perhaps the biggest single contribution came from a woman named Klara von Neumann.
+But perhaps the biggest single contribution, aside from the scientists leading the experiment, came from a woman named Klara Dan von Neumann.

 Klara married young, divorced and remarried before the age of 25.
 In 1937, a Hungarian mathematician, John von Neumann, began to court her.
 Von Neumann was also married at the time, but his divorce was in progress (his first wife, Mariette, had fallen in love with the acclaimed physicist J.B.
 Horner Kuper, both of whom would become two of the first employees of Long Island’s Brookhaven National Laboratory).
 Within a year, John and Klara were married.